PrestaShop/open-source/readme.md

 ![DashBoard](images/2019-march.png)

-The Dashboard will updated when tasks are completed and a status has changed.
+The Dashboard will be updated when tasks are completed and a status has changed.

 # Resources